 Later the Institute of Continuing Professional Development was founded to reward those who could demonstrate that they really did believe in the philosophy of keeping up-to-date.
 Members could display their commitment to CPD through the use of post-nominal letters – FInstCPD.

-Thirty years after its founding, both the Institute and the Lecture Programme were “gifted to the Royal Institution of Chartered Surveyors” who continue to expand what Jonathan Harris created some 35 years ago.
+Thirty years after its founding, both the Institute and the Lecture Programme were “gifted to the Royal Institution of Chartered Surveyors” who continue to expand what Jonathan Harris created nearly 40 years ago.